RareSkills/blog/solidity-metadata/solidity-metadata.md

 'solc'
 ```

-That gives us a clue about what this data contains: an IPFS hash and the solidity compiler version.
+That gives us a clue about what this data contains: an IPFS hash and the Solidity compiler version.

 ### The IPFS Hash